katherinermartin/Phillips_et_al_mtDNA/README.md

 1. phylogeny.R: script to generate all phylogeny figures in text and supplement.

-2. all_haps_places_stages_31Mar22.csv: dataframe of global long-fragment mtDNA haplotypes from all seven extant sea turtle species and associated ocean basins and life stages where each haplotype has been found; for input to phylogeny.R
+2. all_haps_places_stages_25May22.csv: dataframe of global long-fragment mtDNA haplotypes from all seven extant sea turtle species and associated ocean basins and life stages where each haplotype has been found; for input to phylogeny.R

 3. seaturtle_mtDNA_longfragment_raw_alm_clustal.fasta: unedited alignment of haplotypes generated with Clustal Omega

-4. seaturtle_mtDNA_longfragment_alm_final_25Jan22.fasta: edited Clustal Omega alignment of haplotypes
+4. seaturtle_mtDNA_longfragment_alm.fasta: edited Clustal Omega alignment of haplotypes

-5. seaturtle_mtDNA_longfragment_alm_final_25Jan22.nex: input nexus file for MrBayes
+5. seaturtle_mtDNA_longfragment_alm.nex: input nexus file for MrBayes

 6. infile.nex.con.tre: MrBayes output consensus tree and input for phylogeny.R

-7. 13Mar22_mtDNA_HKY_100mill.xml: beauti xlm file with priors specified; use as input to BEAST2
+7. run2_mtDNA_Strict_Yule_uniform.xml: beauti xlm file with priors specified; use as input to BEAST2

-8. 15Mar22_lowmem_treeannotator.tre: treeannotator output, input for phylogeny.R
+8. run2_seaturtle_mtDNA_longfragment_alm.trees: treeannotator output, input for phylogeny.R

-9. seaturtle_mtDNA_longfragment_alm_final_25Jan22.fasta.treefile: IQtree output, input for phylogeny.R
+9. run2_treeannotator_Yule_uniform.txt: output from BEAST2, use as input for TreeAnnotator.

-10. seaturtle_mtDNA_longfragment_alm_final_25Jan22.trees: output from BEAST2, use as input for TreeAnnotator. *Available upon request; file too large to share via GitHub.
+10. seaturtle_mtDNA_longfragment_alm.fasta.treefilee: IQtree output, input for phylogeny.R